Why learn Italian in the car?

-Stick with your daily exercise and you’ll be surprised to feel how words pop up in your mind all of a sudden when you weren’t even trying to recollect them!
+Stick with your daily exercise, and you’ll be surprised to feel how words pop up in your mind all of a sudden when you weren’t even trying to recollect them!

-In any case, we memorize Italian words better if they give us a strong impression.
+In any case, we memorize Italian phrases better if they give us a strong impression.
 If you have ever experienced a major earthquake, you certainly remember where and when it was, what happened next, etc.

 The same happens when you learn Italian by yourself at an emotional level.
-That’s why some sentences in this course learn Italian in the car are like earthquakes.
+That’s why some sentences in this course to learn Italian in the car are like earthquakes.
 Awkward, controversial, or morally questionable.